samvk/postcard-creator/README.md

 ## Installation

 *Greetings, World!* can be run locally (up until emailing) or previewed at https://postcard.samvk.com.
 **Note:** Chrome 47+ requires an SSL to access the webcam.
-View securely at https://postcard.samvk.com or locally (or with Firefox.)
+View securely at https://postcard.samvk.com, locally, or with Firefox.

 ## License